 Last time, we concentrated on the effects climate change might have on the jewelry business.
 This time, we cover a long lasting trend, the continuing consolidation of the business.
 It has effects that are particular to our industry.

-Here is the list of issues we have been covering — were are up to number 4.
+Here is the list of issues we have been covering — we are up to number 4.

 - The Gig Economy